KentenRoth/100DaysOfCode/README.md

 Today I spent a lot of time reading different blogs about random things.
 I did spend some time looking up how to make the carousel that I want to make.
 I am looking to avoid using video tutorials now and moving towards reading blogs for information.
 Tomorrow night I will knock out the rest of the photo site I have been working on.
 A lot of the stuff I will have to do is going to be getting it mobile ready.
 As long as things go smoothly, I do not think it should take a lot of time, but a lot of times coding does not get smooth.

 ---

+Day 23

+Tonight I knocked out the desktop version of the photo-site.
+I keep going in and tweaking things and adjust colors.
+I have an issue of telling myself that it is done, and I need to move on to the next thing.
+I am not sure why I do this, but I think it has something to do with wanting things to be perfect because others will see it.
+I am not very confident in my skills as a developer and especially not confident in my design skills.
+So I spend way to much time trying to perfect things that work but have an issue of trying to move on.
+I know it is a growing pain and it will pass once I get a few more things finished and under my belt.
+It is also something that I know is an issue and I am working on.

+---

+Day 24

+Today I am going to be reading Clean Code.
+I got the book, and I am going to dive into it tonight.
+I have goals for the weekend, and I didn't make a lot of extra time for reading.
+So tonight will be me, Clean Code, and a notebook for some notes.
+I am excited to get into this book and learn more and hopefully understand it well enough to apply it to my coding.

+---